antick/mojo/backend/mods/age-of-invasion/README.md

-# Age of Invasion
+# Enter the Warlord

 Welcome to the Age of Invasion mod!
-This mod lets you become a powerful conqueror and go on invasions and conquests in the game.
+This mod lets you become a powerful warlord and go on invasions and conquests in the game.

 ## What's Inside

-- You get a special "Conqueror" trait, allowing you to go after others' lands.
+- You get a special "Warlord" trait, allowing you to go after others' lands.
-- New rules are added for things like inheriting troops, better chances for greatness, and you can decide to be a conqueror.
+- New rules are added for things like inheriting troops, better chances for greatness, and you can decide to be a warlord.
 - Improved the Horse Lords, so they now have real horse archers and light fighters instead of just knights.
+- Enjoy the Iberian struggle style border dispute wars CB.
+- Get access to powerful apocalyptic invasions CB like the Mongol Khans Invasion.

 ## TODO